Open Mic Night

 at the Frank Lloyd Wright Rosenbaum House

-Our Museum Educator will share with us Shape of the World: A Portrait of Frank Lloyd Wright, written by K.L Going and illustrated by Lauren Striner.
-Discover how a young Frank Lloyd Wright drew inspiration from shapes in nature to one day become America’s most famous architect.
-Afterward, we will explore shapes too with a hands-on building block activity!
+Our Museum Educator will share with us Prairie Boy, written by Barb Rosenstock with Art by Christopher Silas Neal.
+Afterward, we will explore shapes with a shape-map making activity!
 This event is free and recommended for children ages 5-8, but all are welcome.

 The Rosenbaum House is located at 601 Riverview Dr. in Florence, AL 35630.
-Parking is across the street.
-Weather permitting, Storytime will take place outside the museum on the Terrace.
-In case of rain, Storytime will be moved inside.
+Parking is located across the street.
+Storytime will take place inside of the Rosenbaum House in the dormitory room.
+For tours, the Rosenbaum House is open Tuesday through Saturday from 10-4 and Sunday from 1-4.
+For questions, call : (256) 760-6379 or email: connect@florencealmuseums.com.

 View Event →